MicrosoftDocs/appcenter-docs/docs/dashboard/creating-and-managing-organizations.md

 2. Select **People**
 3. Type the user's email address to add the user

 This gives the user access to the organization as a collaborator.
-However, they won't see any of the apps listed in the organization unless they are explicitly invited to the app or if they are an admin of the organization.
+However, they won't see any of the apps listed in the organization unless they're explicitly invited to the app or if they're an admin of the organization.

 **In-directly through an app:**